Tall

 Dating was always difficult for me in high school and college.
 I could never see myself with a guy shorter than me.
 Again, it’s probably because I wasn’t comfortable with my height – I didn’t own it when I was younger.
 And most tall guys I knew always seemed interested in the girls a foot shorter than them.
 I kept looking for ways to meet guys taller than me.
 I found – back in the days before the internet – Tall Club International and went to some of their meetings – they would be called meetups now.
 Women had to be taller than 5’10” and men taller than 6’2” to join.
 I had fun, but all the men at those meetings were much older than me.
 I stopped going after a few months.

 I then met my husband, Joe.
 He’s 6’2”, and we started dating.
-I didn’t fall in love with him because he is tall, butTall 2 photo, I have to say, I only went on a first date with him because he was.
+I didn’t fall in love with him because he is tall, but, I have to say, I only went on a first date with him because he was.
 I’ve heard it said that if you want tall kids, guys should marry a tall woman.
 Joe and I have two very tall kids.
 My oldest son is 14, and he is taller than both Joe and me.
 Michael is almost 6’3”, with no signs of stopping.

 Michael plays basketball and, no surprise, plays center.
 He plays in many AAU tournaments each year, and I clearly remember the first one I went to.
 Inside a convention center were 30 basketball courts, with hundreds of people milling around.
 Almost every adult person was my height or taller, including the moms.
 I felt like I belonged, like I had found my tribe.